MCKnute/rails_payme_project/README.md

-This is a basic Ruby on Rails web app for invoices, completed from start to finish within 4 1/2 days.
+This is a basic Ruby on Rails web app for invoices and earnings reports, completed from start to finish within 4 1/2 days.
 All team members had only 3 weeks of intensive training on Ruby and RoR before starting this project.

 Team members and roles:
 - <a href="https://github.com/MCKnute">Mollie Knute</a> - Team lead, idea inception, database and front-end design, at-large merging and troubleshooting, URL-paramatization of reports